Canon G5 X vs Panasonic G80

 It is notable that the G80 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G5X does not feature such a mic input.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
+Both the G5X and the G80 have been discontinued, but can regularly be found used on eBay.
+The G5X was replaced by the Canon G5 X Mark II, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon G5 X better than the Panasonic G80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.